 The last two lines are what are important.
-In this example, MaxHdr is 1500 and the size of the header file is 1492 - that is, MaxHdr is large enough.
+In this example, MaxHdr is 1950 and the size of the header file is 1912 - that is, MaxHdr is large enough.

-If you find MaxHdr is not large enough for your system (or if it is excessively large), edit config/unix/name/define.h and change the value of MaxHdr there to an appropriate value (where name is the name of your system as given above).
-It's advisable to leave a little spare room; some systems even require the value of MaxHdr to be rounded up.
+If you find MaxHdr is not large enough for your system, edit config/unix/name/define.h and change the value of MaxHdr there to an appropriate value (where name is the name of your system as given above).
+It is advisable to leave a little spare room; some systems even require the value of MaxHdr to be rounded up.
 Don't worry about that at this point, but if icode files fail to execute, come back to this step and increase MaxHdr.